Ammonia blood test

-The ammonia test measures the amount of ammonia in a blood sample.
+The ammonia test measures the level of ammonia in a blood sample.

-You should not eat or drink for 8 - 12 hours before the test.
-Your doctor may ask you to stop taking certain drugs that can may affect test results.
+Your health care provider may ask you to stop taking certain drugs that may affect test results.
+These include:

 - Valproic acid

-This test may be done if you have or your doctor thinks you have a condition that may cause a toxic buildup of ammonia.
+This test may be done if you have, or your provider thinks you have, a condition that may cause a toxic buildup of ammonia.
 It is most commonly used to diagnose and monitor hepatic encephalopathy, a severe liver disease.

 Abnormal results may mean you have increased ammonia levels in your blood.
-This may be due to:
+This may be due to any of the following:

 - Genetic diseases of the urea cycle